 The Preferred Shares will be issued out of the treasury shares of the Company.
-In the event that Oversubscription Option is exercised, the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners, in consultation with the Issuer, have the discretion to allocate the Oversubscription Option of up to 5,000,000 Preferred Shares in either Series 3A Preferred Shares or Series 3B Preferred Shares at the end of the Offer Period.
+The Issuer has the discretion to allocate the 15,000,000 Preferred Shares (or 20,000,000 Preferred Shares, in case the Oversubscription Option is exercised) in one or more subseries based on the book building process of the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
+The allocation of the 15,000,000 Preferred Shares between Series 3A Preferred Shares and Series 3B Preferred Shares will be determined on the dividend rate setting date, and in respect of the Oversubscription Option of 5,000,000 Preferred Shares, at the end of the Offer Period.